How to Simplify Your Data Strategy

 Molecula can simplify your data strategy by bridging the gap between defensive and offensive data – without the need for pre-aggregation, copying data, or putting production data at risk – through its product FeatureBase.

 FeatureBase: Think Feature-Oriented to Simplify Your Data Strategy

 FeatureBase will translate your source data into a highly optimized format that will reduce latency up to 1000x and storage up to 90x – all without copying, moving, or modifying the source data.
 This optimized format converts raw data into features – which are informative data points to input into models.
 This process is typically done manually by data scientists.
 With FeatureBase, source data is automatically converted to a feature-oriented format.
 Adopting a feature-oriented approach to your data strategy will give your offensive business the flexibility it needs to drive business outcomes without disturbing the SSOT that your defensive business relies on.

 A balanced approach to data strategy results in a simplified path from data to decision.
 In addition to tangible cost savings from reductions in storage and processing, your organization can shorten project timelines and ease collaboration – reducing wait, waste, and rework for data engineers, data scientists, and other data-centric roles.

-Request a Demo to learn how FeatureBase can supercharge your data strategy
+Learn how FeatureBase can supercharge your data strategy

 |Key Objectives||Data security, privacy, integrity, quality, regulatory compliance, and governance||Improve competitive position||Sophistication, not brute force|